CostaAnthony/CostaAnthony/README.md

 ## Hi there 👋 I'm Anthony Costa

-🎓 I'm a Computer Science major passionate about building meaningful and cool solutions to real-world problems through software.
+🎓 I'm a Computer Science graduate passionate about building meaningful and cool solutions to real-world problems through software.
 💻 I enjoy working with Java, JavaFX, MySQL, HTML/PHP, and diving into backend development and data structures.

 ---